FC Torpedo Kutaisi: 2019–2022: Decline

 Largely at the expense of points picked up earlier this season, Torpedo stayed in the league, but Kakha Chkhetiani, who had spent 39 months at the helm, bade farewell to the club in December.

-After a series of negotiations with investors interested in buying the club an agreement was reached in late February 2020.
-New owner Fabrizio Mannini announced that a new era was about to begin in Torpedo's history.
+After a series of negotiations with investors interested in buying the club, an agreement was reached in February 2020.
+New owner Fabrizio Mannini announced that a new era was about to begin in Torpedo's history, although his tenure lasted one season only.

-In October Giorgi Shengelia, son of legendary Ramaz Shengelia, was appointed as Sporting director.
-In another twist of events, Mannini quit the club in December.
+For two more consecutive years Torpedo had to face the drop.
+In 2021, a massive fan support helped the team dramatically overturn a two-goal deficit after a first-leg play-off defeat from Merani Martvili.

-Torpedo finished in the bottom half of the table and at a decisive point gained the upper hand in a two-legged relegation tie against Gagra.
+Back on the rise: since 2022

-Kakha Chkhetiani was appointed as team's manager for the second time in June 2021, although four months later he was axed by new owner of Torpedo, The New Vision University, which had purchased the club at auction in September.
+In September 2021, Torpedo were purchased at auction by New Vision University.
+With financial stability restored and head coach Kakha Chkhetiani back for a third spell now, the team gradually improved its performance and in 2022 ended a four-year trophy drought by clinching the national Cup for the fifth time.
+In May 2023, Steve Kean was appointed as a head coach who led the team to a third-place finish six months later.
+The next year Torpedo had another reason for celebrations as the club secured their third Super Cup victory in seven years.